 Appeals will not be considered if you are not enrolled, or if you have a past due balance at any Nevada System of Higher Education (NSHE) institution.
 The decisions of the appeals committee are final and cannot be overruled.

 Maximum Time Frame: Your appeal documents must include a copy of your Academic Requirements Report.
 You must outline required courses and remaining credits required for graduation and submit a detailed action plan on how and when you expect to graduate from your program.
 If you have not met the maximum within your declared degree program you may be approved for further funding.
 If your appeal is approved, you will be funded only for those credits required to complete your degree program.
-If your attempted credits exceed 90 and you have no degree (or you have a prior Bachelor's degree), or if we have funded you for one degree already at TMCC, your appeal will not be considered unless you have been admitted to a program.
-Funding will not be approved for more than two degrees from TMCC.
-Funding will not be approved if your attempted credits exceed 90 and you have not completed the English and/or math skills center.
+Funding will not be approved for more than two Associate Degrees from TMCC.
+Funding will not be approved if your attempted credits exceed 90 and you have not completed the English and/or math skills center or are enrolled in College Transition Math.
 Any degree changes made after an appeal has been approved may result in a loss of financial aid eligibility.
 If you do not adhere to the education plan you submitted with your appeal, you will lose financial aid eligibility.

 Students transferring to TMCC who are eligible for financial aid at TMCC must submit all transcripts from previous colleges to Admissions and Records.
 All credits attempted are included in your academic progress evaluation.
 This is especially important for students filing a maximum credit appeal, as applicable credits are a factor in the determination for continued funding.
 Since your appeal documents must include an up-to-date Academic Requirements Report, your transcripts must have been evaluated by Admissions and Records by the time your appeal is filed.